Outlook for Environmental Issues in the Biden Administration

 EPA’s implementation of the Toxic Substances Control Act (TSCA) may see a significant shift during a Biden administration, including the following:

 Revising final risk evaluations.
-EPA expects to complete all ten initial risk evaluations under TSCA § 6(b) before the Inauguration (except for legacy uses of asbestos).
+EPA completed all ten initial risk evaluations under TSCA § 6(b) before the Inauguration (except for legacy uses of asbestos).
 EPA may seek to reopen those risk evaluations to supplement them in a variety of ways that could affect its determinations of whether those substances present an unreasonable risk under the conditions of use, and thus the eventual risk management rules for those substances.

 Changing approaches for ongoing risk evaluations.
 In addition to finalizing risk evaluations for the initial ten substances, EPA has initiated risk evaluations for 20 high-priority substances and three manufacturer-requested substances.
 A Biden Administration EPA is likely to approach risk evaluations differently than has the Trump EPA, notably with respect to the systematic review process and reliance on OSHA requirements for worker protection.
 Expect greater emphasis on risks to populations in environmental justice communities.
 Also, the Biden Administration may finalize a draft proposed rule in the Regulatory Agenda to add chemical-specific reporting rules for substances on the TSCA Work Plan which are or may become high-priority substances to bolster the information available to EPA for its prioritization and risk evaluation activities.